U.S. House Democrats to subpoena Big Oil in climate deception probe - Up News Info

 The committee contrasted the industry’s advertising claims of support for the 2015 Paris climate agreement with the scant funding they have given.

-It released an analysis that Exxon’s lobbying disclosures since 2015 showed only one instance of lobbying on the Paris Agreement, and none on any of the 28 bills related to the pact.
+It released an analysis that showed Exxon’s lobbying disclosures since 2015 have only one instance of lobbying on the Paris Agreement, and none on any of the 28 bills related to the pact.

 “Only 0.06% of Exxon’s 1,543 total instances of legislative lobbying since 2015 has been devoted to the Paris Agreement or related legislation,” the analysis said.